herianc/herianc/README.md

 <h4 align="center"><samp> Hey!
 I'm Herian, currently pursuing a degree in Mathematical and Earth Sciences at UFRJ.
-I work as a researcher at the Laboratory for the Application of Environmental Satellites (LASA - UFRJ) 🛰️ 🌎</samp></h4>
+I work as a researcher at the Laboratory for Environmental Satellite Applications (LASA - UFRJ) 🛰️ 🌎</samp></h4>

 <p align="center"><samp>